MaiParamHooon/weatherProject/README.md

 # Node.js

-This project is an anonymously secret sharing platform where no username and email ID is associated with the secret shared by any user.
+This project helps user know about the weather of a location.

 ### Usage